U.S. News Rankings

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Northwest Christian University is 12:1, and the school has 76.6 percent of its classes with fewer than 20 students.
-The most popular majors at Northwest Christian University include: Business, Management, Marketing, and Related Support Services; Psychology, General; Multi/Interdisciplinary Studies; Elementary Education and Teaching; and Theology and Religious Vocations.
-The average freshman retention rate, an indicator of student satisfaction, is 66.8 percent.
+The student-faculty ratio at Northwest Christian University is 13:1, and the school has 80 percent of its classes with fewer than 20 students.
+The most popular majors at Northwest Christian University include: Business, Management, Marketing, and Related Support Services; Education; Psychology; Biological and Biomedical Sciences; and Multi/Interdisciplinary Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 70.3 percent.

 |Student gender distribution|